aiterusawato/satogu/acnh/flowers/faq.md

 No.

-> ###### Can rain create gold roses ?
+> ###### Can regular watering cans or rain create gold roses ?
 >

-No. If you get a gold rose after rain, it's because your black rose already had the gold flag.
+No. If you get a gold rose after watering with a regular can or rain, it's because your black rose already had the gold flag.
 Rain only triggered the roll for reproduction, like any water does.
 Any water is water.